[updated 8/11/2023]

 Once I realized that I could tie everything together by using a specific place, it suddenly opened up the entire geography of the long narrative.
 I realized there were so many stories that could be told, about all kinds of different subjects, if I just moved the timeline along.
 Want to change what the landscape looks like?
 Just add a couple hundred years and viola!
 Need to tweak the history of something?
 Add another massive continental war!
 The victors control how history is remembered and maybe those victors aren’t exactly being honest.
 Feel like switching up the genre completely?
 Add a few more hundred years and take out the zombies (maybe)!

 Time and the Stronghold.
 Those are my secrets to how a good portion of my novels became part of one long timeline.
 What is that timeline?
 I’m glad you asked!
 Below you will find a list of the novels, from first to last, and how they all fit together.
 The absolute great thing is that a reader can hop in at any point and not get lost.
-Want to start with DTA instead of DM? go for it!
+Want to start with NED instead of DM?
+Go for it!
 Only want to read Z-Burbia?
 No problem!
 Each series stands on its own yet is easily connected to the others.
 It’s been kind of fun to write and watch it all unfold.

 So check out the timeline and if you have missed some of these gems then maybe grab one up and dive in.
 It’s almost like you are a genre archeologist.
 Almost.
 Okay, maybe not.
 Oh, shut up and read the timeline.